AnkurSheel/bookland/Bookland/input/posts/2021/2021-08-13-take-the-stairs/index.md

 By offloading the thought process of deciding what activities we should or shouldn't spend time on when we are in a logical state, we can avoid spending the time and energy on figuring out what to do next.

-> Take pride in controlling the activities that are within your power and to let go of the worry and fear attached to the results that are not.
+> Take pride in controlling the activities that are within your power and to let go of the worry and fear attached to the results that are not

 Our natural instinct is to want to see the results right away, but there is a gap between the work we put in from being on schedule and when the results start to show up.
 This delay explains why people often have a hard time sticking to their schedules.